 I really like the pheiree.
 Not so much the look of it as the name.
-At least around the time I made these strips, there was a somewhat annoying subculture on the internet devoted to "faeries".
+At least around the time I made these strips, there was a somewhat... enthusiastic subculture on the internet devoted to "faeries".
+Very specifically with that spelling.
 Honestly, it wouldn't have been annoying if they weren't really, seriously picky about their "more magical" spelling of what most people would call a "fairy".
 Yes, I think "faerie" IS a legitimate modernization of a Middle English term, but making a big deal out of it sort of doesn't help.